hikari-ongaku/ongaku/README.md

 pip install -U hikari-ongaku
 ```

-To check if ongaku has successfully installed or not, run the following command:
+To check if ongaku has successfully installed, run the following command:

 ```sh
 python3 -m ongaku